My Transplant Journey

 I also want to give a special thank you to my medical staff at the U of M, with special thanks to my surgeon, Dr. Pruett.
 I truly believe I have been in the best of hands all throughout this process with the U of M. I know of a couple other healthcare organizations in Minnesota that might have more glitz and glamour, but when it comes to pure medical care where the patient truly comes first, I'd suggest the U of M every time.
 Lastly, I must thank Conrad Ross of Essentia Health who provided great ongoing care to me between my interactions with of U of M.

 As for the liver disease that caused all this, it is still a bit of a mystery.
-It is considered a multifactorial cryptogenic liver disease in which there are indications of genetic, autoimmune and lifestyle influences that overpowered my liver's ability to stay healthy.
+It is considered a multifactorial cryptogenic liver disease in which there are indications of genetic, autoimmune, viral, and lifestyle influences that overpowered my liver's ability to stay healthy.
 I'd be happy to discuss this more in depth with anyone with an interest, but it is beyond the scope of this short update.